Omar Fayad: Political career

-Fayad was born on 26 August 1962 in Zempoala, Hidalgo to a Lebanese father and a Mexican mother.
-He obtained his law degree from the UNAM in 1985.
+Fayad was born on 26 August 1962 in Zempoala, Hidalgo, to a Lebanese father and a Mexican mother.
+He obtained his law degree from the National Autonomous University of Mexico (UNAM) in 1985.
 After his graduation, he worked in Attorney General of Mexico's office for several years.
 In 1989, he moved to the National Institute of Penal Sciences (INACIPE) and later served at various education posts in the state of Hidalgo.
 He served as Hidalgo's secretary of public education and attorney general during 1996–98.
 He then served in several public safety and security capacities, including as a police commissioner or customs administrator.
 He also made regular appearances on radio programs as a political analyst.

-In 2000, Fayad was elected to the LVIII Legislature as a federal deputy, serving as secretary of Special Commission on Public Safety and sitting on the Communications, Government and Public Safety Committees.
+In 2000, Fayad was elected to the LVIII Legislature as a federal deputy for Hidalgo's seventh district, serving as secretary of Special Commission on Public Safety and sitting on the Communications, Government and Public Safety Committees.
 He resigned in April 2003.